My Lofoten photo became the cover image of the 100th special edition of the Lonely Planet Traveller Magazine.

 It comes really handy with my blogging, and it keeps my creativity chakra going.

-Lonely Planet is considered to be the bible of the travel media whether in prints or online.
-It started in the 70’s, and they’ve grown into a travel media institution with millions of subscribers worldwide.
+It started in the ’70s, and they’ve grown into a travel media institution with millions of subscribers worldwide.
 Over the decades, they have been inspiring people to pursue their adventures with their comprehensive travel guidebooks of every single country in the world.

 Lonely Planet’s magazine was preparing to celebrate their 100th print edition in April 2017.
 I am an avid follower of their Instagram account.